Sign in

 Polycrystalline

 Poly solar panels also use silicon, but the manufacturing process is different.
-Whereas mono solar panels use a single silicon crystal, poly panels use multiple silicon fragments melted together
+Instead of using a single silicon crystal, poly panels utilize multiple silicon fragments melted together.

-On the other hand, fusing the crystal fragments together creates small imperfections that hamper their efficiency compared to mono cells.
+On the downside, fusing the crystal fragments together creates small imperfections that reduce efficiency compared to mono cells.
 These imperfections also give polycrystalline cells their distinctive speckled blue appearance.

 Once the individual mono or poly solar cells are manufactured, they undergo further processing to become complete solar panels.
-A thin layer of conductive material, typically in the form of metal lines or &#;fingers,&#; is printed onto the front and back surfaces of the cells to collect the generated electricity.
+A thin layer of conductive material, usually in the form of metal lines or ‘fingers’, is printed onto the front and back surfaces of the cells to collect the generated electricity.
 The cells are then sandwiched between protective layers of tempered glass to improve their durability.

 Compare Monocrystalline vs. Polycrystalline Solar Panels